 Mas Baldy: old fortified house with an entrance under portico.

-During the summer, participate in events: the Summertime Larzac Days Children, shows, concerts ...
+During the summer, participate in the activities: the Summertime Larzac Days Children, shows, concerts ...

-The Tower Room hosts throughout the year numerous exhibitions on various topics.
+The Tower room is open throughout the year numerous exhibitions on various themes.

 ATTRACTIONS, LEISURES AND ACTIVITES AROUND